 - Add chicken wings to zip-lock bags (I used two bags), and season with spice rub generously.
 If you use frozen wings, you can still rub the spice around the chicken even it doesn’t stick as well.
 The spice will be kept in the bag and add flavors to the chicken during the cooking process.

-- Arrange chicken wings in single layer and vacuum seal the bag using the water displacement technique (see recipe for detailed instruction).
+- Arrange chicken wings in a single layer and vacuum seal the bag using the water displacement technique (see recipe for detailed instructions).

 - Cook the chicken wings in the sous vide water bath for 1.5 hours.

 - Once cooked, remove the wings from the bag and pat dry with paper towels.